 To schedule a meeting with a speaker please click on the event in the calendar and follow the link.

-The organizers of the 2019 seminar series are:
+The organizer of the 2023 seminar series is:

-For any enquiries, please contact the laboratory manager (Dr Aaron Kamm).
+For any enquiries, please contact the laboratory manager (Dr Laura Liu).

 - Phone: (03) 8344 3489

 - Email: email@example.com